- create depth maps from stereo pairs (stereo matching),

 - Use wigglemaker to get the animated gif.

 What follows is the complete list of all the executables that you can download.
 The executables which are grouped into archives (in the rar format) are hosted on dropbox.
+I strongly recommend not to use the 32-bit archives as they are not updated.

 The executables contained in the 32-bit archive ugosoft3d.rar and 64-bit archive ugosoft3d-x64.rar are described in the following posts: